frontsideair/blog/content/blog/experimenting-with-local-llms-on-macos/index.md

 3. I don't feel comfortable giving money to the AI companies.
 Every single one of them has done some kind of unethical thing, and the way the AI race is going, a hypothetical ethical one will be left behind.
 They intentionally hype AI, destroy the environment, and plagiarize people's hard work.
 I'm thankful for the open-weight models they provide and will keep using them, luckily they can't take that away from me.

 If you still want to run an LLM on your macOS[^1], let's get started.
-There are two options, one is open-source and the other is easier to use, as all things are.
+There are two options that I recommend, one is open-source and the other is easier to use, as all things are.
 I only cover macOS because that's what I have; if that's not your platform, you can still follow this guide with platform-specific tweaks, or find another guide.

 ## [Llama.cpp](https://github.com/ggml-org/llama.cpp)